AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 When HAs enter the protocol, they specify a position size denominated in collateral, representing an amount of the protocol collateral reserves they are hedging.
 Yet from a protocol perspective, when HAs come in the protocol, they insure a fixed amount of stablecoins.

 This quantity remains constant and only depends on variables fixed upon HAs entry.
 So while HAs only see that they back an amount of collateral from users, from a protocol perspective, each HA insures the protocol for a fixed amount of stablecoins.
-This is what the accounting of the protocol keeps track of when determining when to let HAs come in or not.
+This is what the accounting of the protocol keeps track of when determining when to let new HAs come in or not.

 The total amount hedged by HAs for a given collateral/stablecoin pair is hence the sum of the product between the amount committed by HAs and their entry price: it is a measure of how much stablecoins issued are backed and insured.